 Now that we’ve got the mechanics of your beauty waves out of the way, let’s see how salt water affects hair:

 The salt in general, including sea water, is hygroscopic: i.e. it attracts more water to your hair and forms salt crystals.
 Those salt crystals may give your hair extra body, but this process also wicks away the moisture from the inside of your hair strand – making it dry and brittle.
 This process also reduces the crosslinks between cysteine bonds in your strands making it more fragile, hence proving saltwater damages hair.

-Con: Extreme dryness for for chemically treated hair
+Con: Extreme dryness for chemically treated hair

-Pro: Extra body
+Pro: Extra body and fullness of hair

 Pro: Nutrients absorbed by your scalp